All about the right to counsel for evictions in NYC

 A large crowd listens after Chief Judge Lippman opened the event

 Attended by hundreds of attorneys, advocates, New York City officials, judges, and community members, the event featured panels of city/county/state bar leaders, housing experts, right to counsel specialists, and affected community members.
-The event was covered by media outlets Newsweek, Truthout, Capital New York and The New York Observer.
-On June 1, 2015, the Right to Counsel Coalition of NYC released an "Experts Report" containing much of the testimony from the Dec 5 event.
+The event was covered by media outlets Newsweek, Truthout, Capital New York, and The New York Observer.

 A view from the back, and the press conference